mweidner037/list-positions/README.md

 Internally, a cursor is represented as the Position (or AbsPosition, for AbsList) of the value to its left, or `MIN_POSITION` if it is at the start of the list.
 If that position becomes not-present in the list, the cursor's literal value remains the same, but its current index shifts to the left.
 (To bind to the Position on the right instead, pass `bind = "right"` to the cursor methods.)

 Convert indices to cursors and back using methods `cursorAt` and `indexOfCursor`, on classes List, Text, Outline, and AbsList.
-These are wrappers around `positionAt` and `indexOfPosition` that get the edge cases right.
+These are wrappers around `positionAt` and `indexOfPosition` that get the edge cases correct.

 #### Lexicographic Strings